If you are wondering, “do I really need supplemental insurance with Medicare, or is it a waste of money?”, you’re in the right place.

 Unlike Original Medicare, with or without Medigap coverage, Medicare Advantage plans can add additional benefits.
 The most common extra benefit is a prescription drug plan (Medicare Part D plan).
 But plans also add routine dental, vision, and hearing benefits, too.

 Prescription drug coverage can add up quickly.
-Basic Part D prescription drug coverage, which you’ll need to buy if you keep your Original Medicare, can be as low as $20 but average about $34 per month.
+Basic Part D prescription drug coverage, which you’ll need to buy if you keep your Original Medicare, can be as low as $20 but averages about $34 per month.
 That gives beneficiaries that enroll in a Medicare Part CMedicare Part C is Medicare's private health plan option.
 Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all... plan with Part D coverage a $408 benefit (annualized average value).

 With basic dental and vision plans costing between $35 and $50 per month, insurance plans with these extra benefits offer healthy people greater cost savings, particularly when you compare the average Medicare Advantage premium with that of a Medicare Supplement plan.